 The in-app purchase revenue model forecast produced by this template can be used as the starting point for our Financial Projections Template, as part of a free to play in-app purchase sales model business plan.

-Users use the in-app purchase revenue model financial projection template to generate revenue projections at their own risk.
+Users use the app purchase revenue model financial projection template to generate revenue projections at their own risk.
 We make no warranty or representation as to its accuracy and we are covered by the terms of our legal disclaimer, which you are deemed to have read.
 This is an example of in-app purchase startup revenue model that you might use when considering how to build free to play in app monetization online business models.
 It is purely illustrative of an internet business plan.
 This is not intended to reflect general standards or targets for any particular company or sector.
 If you do spot a mistake in this in-app purchase business model example, please let us know and we will try to fix it.

 About the Author